m1010j/async-explorations-writeup/README.md

 To be sure, `asyncFib` is still much slower in Chromium than `syncFib`.
 But by now I wasn't surprised by that, given the overhead associated with async functions.

-Finally, parallel execution of recursive function was within reach, at least for Chromium-based browsers.
+Finally, parallel execution of recursive functions was within reach, at least for Chromium-based browsers.

 ### The revenge of busywork